A version of this article appeared on CMSWire. You can read it here.

 Add Back the Human Touch With Video

 Take a complex industry like insurance, where we do a lot of work.
-Sure, you can give your new customers pages of text (that they won’t read) or even an email (that they still won’t read), but an onboarding video, personalized for them, covers what they need to know in a way that’s clear, concise, even friendly.
+Sure, you can give your new customers pages of text (that they won’t read) or even an email (that they still won’t read), but an onboarding video, personalised for them, covers what they need to know in a way that’s clear, concise, even friendly.

 Watch the SelectHealth onboarding video below and you’ll see what I mean.